decred/vspd/docs/two-way-accountability.md

 Every client request which references a ticket should include a HTTP header `VSP-Client-Signature`.
-The value of this header must be a signature of the request body, signed with the commitment address of the referenced ticket.
+The value of this header must be a signature of the request body, signed with the commitment address of the referenced ticket, or the alternate signature address if set.

 ### Client Accountability Example